telerik/fiddler-everywhere-docs/traffic/configure-ios.md

 Now you can immediately monitor HTTP/HTTPS traffic from your iOS device.
 For example, open a Safari browser on your iOS device, type an address of your choice, and observe the captured traffic in the **Live Traffic** section of Fiddler Everywhere.

->tip Once you're done debugging, remove the WiFi proxy from your iOS device.
+>tip When you've finished debugging, remove the WiFi proxy from your iOS device.